Edward Ferry

-Edward Payson "Ed" Ferry (born June 18, 1941) is an American competition rower and Olympic champion.
+Edward Payson Ferry (June 18, 1941 – September 18, 2023) was an American competition rower and Olympic champion.

+Biography

 Born in Seattle, Washington, Ferry won a gold medal in coxed pairs at the 1964 Summer Olympics with Conn Findlay.
 They were first partnered in 1961, when Ferry was a 19-year-old sophomore at Stanford with only a year of rowing experience.

-He won a gold medal at the 1963 Pan American Games.
+Ferry won a gold medal at the 1963 Pan American Games in the coxed pair.

+Edward Ferry died in Mill Valley, California on September 18, 2023, at the age of 82.